Gizzatovamir/test_isue/README.md

   ```bash
   python3 twitter_scraper.py
   ```
-with changing parametrs to your notice
+with changing parametrs at your liking

 ## Youtube subtitles